Yangxinsix/myqueue/docs/cli.rst

                         Comma-separated task names.
   -a ARGUMENTS, --arguments ARGUMENTS
                         Comma-separated arguments for task.
-  --restart             Restart if task times out or runs out of memory.
-Time-
+  --restart N           Restart N times if task times out or runs out of
-                        limit will be doubled for a timed out task and number of cores will be doubled for a task that runs out of memory.
+                        memory.
+Time-limit will be doubled for a timed out task and number of cores will be doubled for a task that runs out of memory.
   -R RESOURCES, --resources RESOURCES
                         Examples: "8:1h", 8 cores for 1 hour.
 Use "m" for minutes, "h" for hours and "d" for days.
 "16:1:30m":